aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

 ## The Solution

-**We're building the oracle that resolves that:**
+**We're building the chain-agnostic oracle that resolves that:**

 - **Cryptographically verifiable assessments** — Mathematical proof of methodology
 - **Dispute resolution** — Objective truth layer for intelligence conflicts
 - **Instant consensus** — <500ms compilation vs. 14+ days traditional

-> **Note:** We're NOT building a "government chain."
-ABC is **chain-agnostic** — agencies can use Bitcoin, Ethereum, Polygon, or any supported blockchain.
-We focus on the oracle (verification), not blockchain infrastructure.
+- **Chain-agnostic architecture** — Works with Bitcoin, Ethereum, Polygon, Arbitrum, Base, Optimism, or any supported blockchain

+> **Key Differentiator:** ABC is **chain-agnostic from day one**.
+Unlike single-chain oracles, we work with your existing blockchain infrastructure.
+Agencies choose Bitcoin for maximum security, Ethereum for ecosystem compatibility, Polygon for low fees, or any chain that fits their requirements. **We focus on verification, not blockchain infrastructure.**

 ## The Oracle Comparison